Judge Jeanine Rips Into Hillary’s ‘Poor Me’ Book Tour: Shares Sad News About Her Dog

 Judge Jeanine Pirro couldn’t have been more blatant with her words on Saturday night when she offered up her opening statement that came off like a shout-out to Hillary Clinton about her new book What Happened.
 If the comments on the various social media sites are any indication on how well her thoughts were received by the masses, then she got a tremendous virtual round of applause.

-Justice is Judge Jeanine Pirro’s show on the Fox News Channel and Saturday night she opened with words for Hillary Clinton that were far from sugar-coated.
-Judge Jeanine honed in on Hillary’s new book What Happened and the book tour that Hillary’s embarked on promoting this penned autopsy of her ill-fated presidential run.
+Justice is Judge Jeanine Pirro’s show on the Fox News Channel, and Saturday night she opened with words for Hillary Clinton that were far from sugar-coated.
+Judge Jeanine honed in on Hillary’s new book What Happened and the book tour that Hillary has embarked on promoting this penned autopsy of her ill-fated presidential run.

-Calling Hillary “arrogant and condescending,” this TV judge told the former Secretary of State via her on-air platform that she lost the election “because people don’t like you.”
+Calling Hillary “arrogant and condescending,” this TV judge told the former secretary of state via her on-air platform that she lost the election “because people don’t like you.”
 She also said that Hillary has the “moral core of a jellyfish,” according to Breitbart News.
 Judge Jeanine brought up Benghazi, a subject that’s never really been addressed at the legal level many folks believe it should.

-She threw out her accusations about the former Secretary of State and you didn’t have to read between the lines to know exactly where she stood and what she was actually saying when it came to Hillary Clinton.
+She threw out her accusations about the former secretary of state, and you didn’t have to read between the lines to know exactly where she stood and what she was actually saying when it came to Hillary Clinton.
 As if she were addressing Hillary herself, Pirro said, “Your state department lied and said there were no emails about Benghazi.”

 Pirro fired off verbal rounds toward Hillary at the speed of a machine gun.
 One of those rounds addressed Hillary wondering why her accomplishments weren’t recognized.
 She let Hillary know that calling people names such as “deplorable” didn’t get her very far in the likable department.